Skip to cookie consent Skip to main content

 Adaptive swimming programs are personalized to each swimmer’s needs, accommodating everything from disabilities present since birth to recent amputations and neck and spine injuries.
 “It’s about adapting the various swim strokes to fit each individual,” Dahlen says.
 “Once we figure that out, adaptive swimming can be a lifelong activity that you learn at any age.”

-Most adaptive swimming programs focus on safety first.
+The Spaulding adaptive swimming program focuses on safety first.
 “The first sessions are largely spent floating to see what someone’s body is going to do when they end up in the deep end,” Dahlen says.
 “That could be going from a face-down to a face-up position, how to float on your back, or how to recover into a standing position.
 It can literally save your life.”

 Once swimmers are safe in the pool, they can set individual goals.
 Dahlen notes that there is a huge range of opportunities for those interested in the sport, ranging from beginners to those wanting to pursue their own Paralympic glory.